KylianSchmidt/aido/README.md

     - [x] Provide a set of parameters to the container as json.
         - The list of all parameters is handled by the SimulationParameterDictionary class, which holds SimulationParameter instances (floats, string for materials, integers should all be inherited class of the base class)
         - The writting of these parameters to a file that the geant4 simulation can read is left to the end user (write to macro file, parse in CLI, etc.)
-    - [ ] Implement floats with range, strings for materials and integers for discrete variables.
+    - [ ] Implement a method that converts a discrete parameter (such as material type: str) to a float that the surrogate model can then learn
-    - [ ] Set the output directory of the simulation handled by b2luigi
+    - [x] Set the output directory of the simulation handled by b2luigi
     - [x] Spawn multiple containers from b2luigi, each with different parameters
     - [ ] Open the API to the user for spawning the containers (e.g. CLI commands)

  - Reconstruction
-    - [ ] Start a Task with GPU support
+    - [x] Start a Task with GPU support
-    - [ ] Start a Reconstruction Task for each simulated geometry (link using requires()?)
+    - [x] Start a Reconstruction Task for each simulated geometry (link using requires()?)
-    - [ ] Read the corresponding output parameters of the simulation
+    - [x] Read the corresponding output parameters of the simulation
-    - [ ] Write to file the output of the reconstruction (same location as simulation)
+    - [x] Write to file the output of the reconstruction (same location as simulation)
+    - [x] Merge the output of the simulation into pd.DataFrame
+    - [x] API using pd.DataFrame (user has to provide individual keys)
+    - [ ] Normalize once at the first iteration and continue using those normalizations later (for better convergence of the Surrogate model)

  - Optimization
-    - [ ] Read the outputs of the reconstruction and build an array for the training
+    - [-] Read the outputs of the reconstruction and build an array for the training
     - [ ] Start a GPU training Task that produces the surrogate model
     - [ ] Use Gradient descent to find local minimum
     - [ ] Write optimal parameters to file for this iteration
     - [ ] Call the class responsable for generating new parameter sets

+ - Others
+    - [ ] Pip package or venv list of all packages used in the main b2luigi scheduler file